hamiltonhudson/all-hands-on-deck-backend/README.md

-# All Hands On Deck - Backend README
+# All Hands On Deck - BACKEND README

 ## Project Overview

-All Hands on Deck is a card app with a Rails API backend.
+All Hands on Deck is a card app with a Rails API backend and a React frontend.
 Players can create a new deck with the standard 52-cards, and then draw five cards from that deck in perpetuum until they're out of cards.
 At which point, they can (and will be prompted to!) simply create a new deck. 🃏👌🏼

-##GettingStarted
+## GettingStarted

 ### Installing

 Clone down the repo and in the root of the project directory run

 `bundle install`
-or simply
+or just
 `bundle`

 to install gem dependencies.
 Then run